Frequently Asked Questions

 Common question!
 “Heal the Bay” refers to Los Angeles’ Santa Monica Bay, which is bordered by Malibu’s Point Dume to the north and the Palos Verdes Peninsula to the south.

 Our primary service area is Los Angeles County, but we’re frequently involved in regional and statewide environmental campaigns.
-Our main office is located in downtown Santa Monica, and we also operate the Santa Monica Pier Aquarium directly under the Santa Monica Pier.
+Our main office is located in downtown Santa Monica, and we also operate the Heal the Bay Aquarium directly under the Santa Monica Pier.

 Not directly, but we do occasionally partner with and endorse the work of other organizations involved in pollution reduction and species conservation.
 We do, however, coordinate Los Angeles County’s annual Coastal Cleanup Day, which is part of a larger international event.